rippedpiracy/docs/PC-Software/Games.md

 **[Flashpoint](https://bluemaxima.org/flashpoint/downloads/) (DDL/Torrent)**

 Preservation project for Adobe Flash Games.
-Has over 90k Games in it's [library](https://nul.sh/misc/flashpoint/) which are all playable, like the Good Ol' Days.
+Has over 90k Games in its [library](https://nul.sh/misc/flashpoint/) which are all playable, like the Good Ol' Days.

 ## Apps

 [**qBittorrent**](https://www.qbittorrent.org) | [**Deluge**](https://www.deluge-torrent.org) - Free, Lightweight and open source Torrent Clients.
 *<small>We do not recommend using [µTorrent](https://www.utorrent.com) or [BitTorrent](https://www.bittorrent.com/), as it came bundled with Adware, Spyware, and Crypto-Miners in the past [<sup>[1]</sup>](https://www.trustedreviews.com/news/utorrent-silently-installing-bundled-bitcoin-mining-software-2931825).
-In it's current state, it's Adware and Bloatware.
+In its current state, it's Adware and Bloatware.
 We don't recommend using µTorrent v2.2.1 either due to confirmed Security Exploits.</small>*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[qBitorrent Guide](https://gitlab.com/ZediAlreadyTaken/guides/-/blob/main/qbittorrent.md) - A guide for configuring qBitorrent.

 [**IDM**](https://www.internetdownloadmanager.com/) | [**JD2**](https://jdownloader.org/jdownloader2) | [**XDM**](https://xtremedownloadmanager.com/) | [**Motrix**](https://motrix.app/) | [**FDM**](https://www.freedownloadmanager.org/) - Download Managers that can boost Download speeds.
 Motrix and FDM support Torrenting, XDM is best for capturing downloads from your Browser, and JD2 is best for downloading multiple files simultaneously.